-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Bunahinly-Kilgarvan Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Bunahinly-Kilgarvan Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Bunahinly-Kilgarvan Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified were invited to submit their comments or observations in relation to the proposed rehabilitation at Bunahinly-Kilgarvan Bog (see Appendix XI).